 In the Senate, Cory continues to pursue common sense energy policy as a member of the Senate Energy & Natural Resource Committee and Chairman of the Energy Subcommittee.
-In addition, Cory serves on the Foreign Relations Committee, the Commerce, Science, and Transportation Committee, and the Budget Committee.
+In addition, Cory serves on the Foreign Relations Committee, and the Commerce, Science, and Transportation Committee.
 He also serves as Chairman of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy.

 As Chairman of the Foreign Relations Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy, Cory led the effort to impose broad new sanctions against North Korea, as the regime continues to be a leading abuser of human rights and its reckless advancement of nuclear weapons threatens our national security.

 In 2017, Cory was ranked as the 8th most bipartisan Senator by The Lugar Center and was awarded the Legislative Action Award by the Bipartisan Policy Center (BPC) in 2018 for his work to build consensus, elevate the tenor of the debate, practice civility, and advance legislation on pressing issues.